SoCal events canceled or postponed due to coronavirus concerns – Up News Info Los Angeles

 March 10th: Sony Pictures anticipates the release date in the United States for the Peter Rabbit sequel "Peter Rabbit 2: The Runaway,quot; from April 3 to August 7.

-March 9: The rock band Pearl Jam postpones part of its Gigaton 2020 tour that will be presented in Los Angeles and San Diego.
+March 9: Rock band Pearl Jam postpones part of their 2020 Gigaton tour to be performed in Los Angeles and San Diego.

 March 8: The 2020 BNP Paribas Open in Indian Wells, scheduled to start on Monday, was canceled on Sunday.